rg76-alt/eaglercraft-all-versions/README.md

 > [!IMPORTANT]
 > **I am not affiliated, own, or work at Eagtek, Eaglercraft, Mojang, Microsoft, or Minecraft.
-I am hosting the files but I did not make, work on, or am affiliated with eaglercraft.**
+I am hosting the files but I did not make, work on, or affiliated with eaglercraft.**

 > [!CAUTION]
 > You may get DMCA by minecraft which is why i added the message above. **Remove at your own risk**.